AstraZeneca's antibody therapy prevents COVID-19, study shows - Up News Info

 Even though only 12% to 13% of the trial volunteers were vaccinated when the therapy trial data was generated, AstraZeneca will seek to position the shot as a top-up to previous inoculations.

-Pangalos said AstraZeneca was targeting conditional approval in major markets for the therapy well before year-end and that roughly 1 to 2 million doses would be produced by then.

-Any bulk supply contracts would prompt the company to boost production, with one or two manufacturing sites at as-yet undisclosed locations serving world demand, he said.
+One or two manufacturing sites at as-yet undisclosed locations would serve world demand, said Pangalos, adding that AstraZeneca stood ready to boost production if countries or international organizations placed bulk orders.

-(Additional Reporting by Muvija M in Bengaluru; Editing by Sriraj Kalluvila, Jason Neely and David Clarke)
+(Additional Reporting by Muvija M in Bengaluru; Editing by Sriraj Kalluvila, Jason Neely, David Clarke and Susan Fenton)

 Advertisement